-Depending on settings in the Mission Control register (address 0213h), the DS1922E logs temperature in 8-bit or 16-bit format.
+Depending on settings in the Mission Control register (address 0213h), the DS1922L/DS1922T log temperature in 8-bit or 16-bit format.
 The Mission Samples Counter together with the starting address and the logging format (8 or 16 bits) provide the information to identify valid blocks of data that have been gathered during the current (MIP = 1) or latest mission (MIP = 0).
 See the Data-Log Memory Usage section for an illustration.

-The number read from the mission samples counter indicates how often the DS1922E woke up during a mission to measure temperature.
+The number read from the Mission Samples Counter indicates how often the DS1922L/DS1922T woke up during a mission to measure temperature.
 The number format is 24-bit unsigned integer.
-The mission samples counter is reset through the Clear Memory command.
+The Mission Samples Counter is reset through the Clear Memory command.

-Device Samples Counter Register
+Device Samples Counter Register Bitmap